How to Build A Playground

 Building a community playground

 There are many other steps that can be taken to make your park even more accommodating!
-You want to design it for people of all ages with a range of hobbies can utilize it.
-Consider adding addition site amenities to the park when you’re designing it to improve its accessibility and ability to maintained.
+You want to design it for people of all ages with a range of hobbies that can utilize it.
+Consider adding additional site amenities to the park when you’re designing it to improve its accessibility and ability to be maintained.

 For instance, adding bike racks or bleachers for a football field is a perfect way to encourage physical activity and add a sense of security to the park!
 Items like cigarette disposals, recycling bins, and outdoor exercise equipment are simple ways to brand promote eco-friendly practices, encourage health and exercise, and keep necessary playground maintenance to a minimum.
 For some children, it may be the first encounter they have with recycling and its benefits!